 What are some of the skills and challenges facing engineers building spacecraft designed for Mars exploration?
 During this Cornerstone, students will learn about different types of spacecraft, look closely at models of actual Mars spacecraft either virtually or online, and then participate in a post visit activity to either determine the identify of a “mystery spacecraft” or to work in a small team to design a rover on Tinkercad.

 Holt Scholars Museum coordinated on-site field trips to the Museum in DC will not take place until January 2023.
 Groups are welcome to visit as a self-guided group.
-To participate in these activities, visit the Cornerstone Learning Lab page for all associated resources.
+Holt Scholars Museum coordinated on-site field trips to the Museum in DC will take place on Wednesdays and Fridays during the school year.
+To request a field trip, please email NASMFieldTrips@si.edu .
+To participate in virtual activities or find digital resources, please visit the Cornerstone Learning Lab page.